cs01/gdbgui/docs/installation.md

 ```

 ## Method 3: Download and Run Binary Executable
+Download and run the binary executable for your system from [https://github.com/cs01/gdbgui/tree/master/downloads](https://github.com/cs01/gdbgui/tree/master/downloads).

+!!!
+Note

-Download and run the binary executable for your system on [gdbgui.com](http://gdbgui.com).
-Please note that these binaries may not always have the latest version of gdbgui available.
+    These binaries may not always have the latest version of gdbgui available since their builds are not automatic.
+The latest version will always be available on PyPI.

-**Please create an issue or pull request if any of this information is out of date, incomplete, or incorrect.**

 ## System Dependencies
 Note that this only applies if you are installing the Python package, and not using the binary executable.